 3. Uneven Tire Wear

 The suspension system is responsible for maintaining wheel and tire balance while driving.
 As the tires rotate, they should wear evenly for a safe driving experience.
 When coil springs become faulty, the wheel alignment geometry is altered, causing excessive wear on one side.
-Not frequently inspected can lead to premature tire tread failure, significant handling issues, and even a tire blow-out.
+Not frequently inspected can lead to premature tire tread failure, significant handling issues, and even a tire blowout.

 4. Rattling Noise